Alias Lembakoali

-Alias "Ali" Lembakoali (born 27 March 1971) is a Centrafrican retired professional footballer who played as a striker.
+Alias "Ali" Lembakoali (born 27 March 1971) is a Central African retired professional footballer who played as a striker.

 Career

 In July 1997, he joined Slovak club FK Matador Púchov.
 In next time Ali played for the Slovak champion club Inter Bratislava and Austrian clubs SC Eisenstadt, SC-ESV Parndorf 1919, UFC Mannersdorf from lower leagues.
 Lembakoali became the "face" of the civic association People Against Racism (ĽPR) and the International Football Against Racism in Europe (FARE).